<

 Commanders: Can the Commanders continue to thrive as teams get more film on them?
 That will be the challenge.
 In three of Kingsbury's four years as head coach in Arizona, the Cardinals' offense was better in the first half of the season than the second.
 However, Washington feels good because it has a diverse attack -- not just with Daniels, but because of running backs Brian Robinson and Ekeler.

 Kingsbury has been creative early in the season, a lot of which stems from Daniels' dual-threat ability.
 Sources close to Daniels have said they like how Kingsbury has eased the rookie into the NFL.
 One veteran player said the exciting part for them is that Daniels makes big plays while still learning.
-The player said it's impressive how far Daniels has come in a short time. --Keim
+The player said it's impressive how far Daniels has come in a short time. -- Keim

 Ravens: Stretching the field.
 With how Baltimore has gashed teams running the ball, it seems like the Ravens would have plenty of opportunities to go over the top of the defense.
 Ravens quarterbacks coach Tee Martin said this summer that success on long passes comes down to ball placement, timing and separation from the defender.

 Jackson is 4-of-17 on passes that have traveled at least 20 yards in the air.
-His 23.5% completion rate on those passes is only better than Deshaun Watson, Will Levis and Jacoby Brissett -- all of whom are at 20%. --Hensley
+His 23.5% completion rate on those passes is only better than Deshaun Watson, Will Levis and Jacoby Brissett -- all of whom are at 20%. -- Hensley

 Ravens: The numbers say very high.
-Baltimore's social media team has been calling Jackson, "MV3," and for good reason.
+Baltimore's social media team has been calling Jackson "MV3," and for good reason.
 After winning in 2019 and last season, he ranks in the top 10 in both passing yards (1,206, ninth) and rushing yards (363, eighth).

 Jackson reminded the football world that he's the reigning MVP when he carried Baltimore to a comeback overtime win in Cincinnati last Sunday.
 Then, there is this: No player in NFL history has thrown for 4,000 yards and rushed for over 1,000 yards in the same season, and Jackson is on pace to do both.

-If Jackson captures the MVP award again this season, he will become the youngest three-time winner ever. --Hensley
+If Jackson captures the MVP award again this season, he will become the youngest three-time winner ever. -- Hensley

 Last season, Houston's C.J.
-Stroud had a fantastic rookie year -- 4,108 yards passing, 23 touchdowns and five interceptions; leading a seven-win improvement -- and managed just four fifth-place votes for MVP.
+Stroud had a fantastic rookie year -- 4,108 yards passing, 23 touchdowns and five interceptions; leading to a seven-win improvement -- and managed just four fifth-place votes for MVP.
 But Daniels will have plenty of years to win this award if he can continue on this path in the months and years to come.